 There are certain systematic disorders that make someone more likely to experience dry eye symptoms.
 For example, rheumatoid arthritis, acne rosacea, Sjögren syndrome, and more, are linked to dry eyes.

 Many patients claim that their dry eye symptoms did not appear until they started wearing contact lenses.
-However, contact lenses do not cause dry eye.
+However, contact lenses do not cause dry eyes.
 A person with preexisting dry eyes will not be able to wear contacts in comfort because their eyes are too dry to support the lenses.
-Most soft contacts are made up of 30-70 percent water and operate as a sponge when in place.
+Most soft contacts are made up of 30-70 percent water and operate like a sponge when in place.
 Someone experiencing dry eye syndrome is considered intolerant to contact lenses because the patient’s eye does not produce enough moisture.
 To wear contacts with ease, you must have enough quality tear production to hydrate the lens and allow it to float on a bed of tears.
 If not, the contacts will cause too much discomfort.

 If you’re having problems with dry eyes and not sure if contacts are right for you, book a consultation with our office today!
 We’ll assess your eye health and suggest possible treatment options for you.